itrimble/Mock-Interview/README.md

 *   [FTK](https://www.exterro.com/forensic-toolkit)
 *   Volatility
 *   Rekall

-*   Books:
+**Books:**
 *   The Art of Memory Forensics
 *   Windows Rootkits

 **Penetration Testing / Red Teaming Questions:**

-1. What is the difference between blackbox testing?
-2. What is the scope of work ?
+1. What is the scope of work ?
-3. What is the get out of jail free card?
+2. What is the get out of jail free card?
+3. What tool would you use to perform an ARP spoofing attack?
+4. What tool is good for a DOS ?
+[Hping3](http://www.hping.org/hping3.html)
+5. What security measures would you add to prevent Brute Forcing attacks ?
+Login attempt limitations, 2FA, Strong Passwords, Fail2Ban, PAM.
+6. Where would you configure the password complexity rules?
+7. What is this called in Linux ?  ([PAM](https://www.beyondtrust.com/resources/glossary/privileged-access-management-pam))
+8. What is the difference between a white box, black box, and gray box penetration test ?

 **Penetration Testing Tools:**
 [Kali Linux](https://www.kali.org/get-kali/)

 **Cybersecurity Analyst Questions**